-Time is ticking away and you have a great story to tell or wisdom to impart and wish to write a book.
+You have a great story to tell and wish to write a book.
 However, your demanding schedule leaves little time to put pen to paper.
-In addition, this is new territory for you, and you might not be fluent with all the rules of writing and storytelling.
-This is the moment where most people reach out to me as they realize they need to work with a ghostwriter.
+In addition, you might not be fluent with all the rules of writing and storytelling.
+This is the moment when most people reach out to me because they realize the process would be so much easier if they could work with a ghostwriter.

 A ghostwriter is a professional writer who specializes in helping her clients bring their stories to life.
 She writes the book and you own the rights—you’re the author.
 Although you’ll need to be involved, she will do 90% of the work and will help see your project through to completion in a timely manner.